amirmasoudabdol/primermd/README.md

 # primermd <img src="man/figures/logo.png" width="160" align="right"/>

 **`{primermd}`** is a versatile template for `{rmarkdown}` based on [Primer CSS](http://primer.style/css/) developed by GitHub.
-It is very readable, accessible, and responsive.
-However, it is really not meant to be used for a simple one-page document.
+Primer CSS is very readable, accessible, and responsive; however, it is really not meant to be used for a simple one-page document.
 That being said, I quite like it, and that’s why this package exists!
 I wanted to be able to get as close as I can to GitHub’s Markdown rendering, so, I went with their framework! 🙃

-`{primermd}` is not very customizable, in fact, I have intentionally removed some basic options that you can find in similar template packages, e.g., prism syntax highlight.
+`{primermd}` is, by design, not very customizable, in fact, I have intentionally removed some basic options that you can find in similar template packages, e.g., prismjs syntax highlight, Font Awesome.
 As said, my main goal is to replicate GitHub’s Markdown rendering, and add some of the features that they are adding to their website, e.g., check boxes, alerts, etc.

+In the future, if I have some time, I would like to continue tweaking this, and keeping it up to date with GitHub’s changes, and aesthetic.

 ![](man/figures/comparison.png)